Yyoshi1/Youk-Youk/README.md

 - Multi-continent, multi-country, and multi-model support, with separate domains for each model.
 - Multi-language support (Arabic, French, English) and multi-currency support.
 - Advanced commission management system for drivers, distributing commissions between the system, parent driver, and subordinate drivers.
-- Add-ons support (activate/deactivate) such as: stop-time accounting, price negotiation system, instant messaging, and real-time notifications.
+- Add-ons support (activate/deactivate), such as: stop-time accounting, price negotiation system, instant messaging, and real-time notifications.
 - Security enhancements to prevent hacking, tampering, or unauthorized access.
 - Page caching and prefetching for faster access to frequently visited pages.
-- Embedded template editor for drivers and investors to customize mobile app layouts without affecting the main system.
+- Embedded template editor for drivers and investors to customize mobile app layouts.
-- Maps, GPS tracking, and route visualization between passengers and drivers, with live trip previews.
+- Maps, GPS tracking, and route visualization with live trip previews.

----

 ## 2. Project Structure (Detailed)